dotmesh-io/docs/hugo/content/references/api.md

     parent = "references"
 +++

-Internally, Dotmesh runs as a server on every node in a Dotmesh cluster.
-Any interaction with Dotmesh, such as using the `dm` command-line tool, or running containers using Dotmesh volumes from Docker or Kubernetes, involves making API calls to the Dotmesh server on the affected node.

-Most operations can be performed on any node in the cluster, and will automatically be routed to the node that is currently controlling any affected dot.
-The only exceptions are API calls that mount a volume from a dot, which will cause that mount to happen on the node that receives the API call.
-You need to ensure that you choose the most appropriate node to mount the volume on!

-## Basics.
+# Overview
+The dotmesh API is the fundamental way of interacting with dotmesh, the service.

+Before attempting to use the API, we recommend understanding the [dotmesh architecture](../concepts/architecture).

+Any time you interact with any part of dotmesh - whether a local deployment or the dotmesh hub - you are using the API.
+Our Web UI for dotmesh hub, the `dm` command-line interface, any interaction between a local deployment and the hub, all use the same, publicly-exposed dotmesh API.

+This document describes the API in its entirety.
+With this API, you not only can understand how to interact with dotmesh, but you can write your own clients and connect your own services.
+In fact, we **encourage** you to do so and would be happy to publish it, if you want.

+### Local
+As described in the [architecture documentation](../concepts/architecture), dotmesh is installed as software running on one or many server nodes.
+For example, in kubernetes, it will be deployed as a `DaemonSet` running on every node in your cluster.

+### Hub
+The dotmesh hub API is available at https://hub.dotmesh.io/rpc .
+Note that the Hub API is available over https and is exposed at port 443.

+### Local
+Every node in a Dotmesh cluster exposes the Dotmesh API on the host at port `32607` and the path `/rpc`.
+For example, if you have dotmesh running on host `myhost.example.com`, then the endpoint for services will be `http://myhost.example.com:32607/rpc`

-Every node in a Dotmesh cluster exposes the Dotmesh API on port 32607; in a Kubernetes cluster, this is made accessible as a ClusterIP service called "dotmesh" in the "dotmesh" namespace by default, which can be accessed through [the standard Kubernetes service discovery methods](https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services).
+If you are accessing dotmesh from a `Pod` in a Kubernetes cluster in which dotmesh is installed, you can access it easily from within a Kubernetes cluster via a standard ClusterIP service called "dotmesh" in the "dotmesh" namespace, which can be accessed through [the standard Kubernetes service discovery methods](https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services).
+In most cases, it should be accessible from inside the cluster at `http://dotmesh.dotmesh:32607/rpc`

+There are two types of local API calls: cluster and node.

+* Cluster: The majority of API calls are cluster-level calls.
+They operate on any or every node of the cluster.
+Once any one node processes the call, it will ensure that all of the nodes in the cluster are aware of the new state, if any.
+Thus, in general, an API command, including those performed by the `dm` CLI, may be sent to any one node.
+It then will be routed to all of the other nodes as needed, and the entire cluster of nodes will be aware.
+* Node: A subset of calls are node-specific, e.g. mounting a volume from a dot.
+Since a mount happens on a particular node, the API call needs to be sent to the server running on the actual node on which the volume is to be mounted.
+These calls rarely are made by clients.
+Instead, they are called by drivers for specific implementations, for example a Kubernetes `kubelet`, which calls the dotmesh driver to mount a specific volume from a specific dot on a specific node, which the `kubelet` already is aware.

+Each API call is prefaced with a section indicating if it applies to dotmesh hub, dotmesh local or both.

+## Protocol
-Our API uses [JSON-RPC](http://www.jsonrpc.org) v2 over HTTP when talking to a local cluster, or HTTPS for talking to the Hub.
+The dotmesh API uses [JSON-RPC](http://www.jsonrpc.org) v2 over HTTP when talking to a local cluster, or HTTPS for talking to the Hub.
 But don't worry if you're not familiar with JSON-RPC - we'll explain everything with examples below.

-### Connecting to your Dotmesh cluster.

-All API methods are invoked by making a POST to `http://SERVERNAME:32607/rpc`, with Basic HTTP authentication.
-To talk to your local cluster, you'll need the `admin` user and the corresponding API key.
+### Authentication
+API calls _always_ require authentication.
+The credentials you use depend on which API target you are talking to.

+#### Hub
+If you are communicating with the dotmesh hub, you can use the API or Web UI to retrieve your credentials.
+These will consist of a username and API token.

+While it _is_ possible to authenticate to the API by submitting a user's password instead of their API key, we **strongly** recommend against it; future implementations may remove this ability entirely.
+The password is intended for use when users log into administrative interfaces and supply their username and password through a login screen, rather than being stored; API keys are intended to be stored, and can be easily revoked by the user.
+Use the API key instead.

+The **sole** exception to theh above rule is API methods to manage the user account, which are explicitly prohibited from use with just an API key, so that a lost API key is not able to permanently compromise an account.
+These will be discussed below.

+#### Local
+If you are communicating with a local cluster you will have a single username `admin` and a single available API key.
+You can retrieve the key in a number of ways, depending on how you created your dotmesh cluster.

+##### CLI
 If you created your cluster from the command line with `dm cluster init`, these can be found in the `$HOME/.dotmesh/config` file:

 <div class="highlight"><pre class="chromaManual">
 $ <kbd>cat ~/.dotmesh/config | jq -r .Remotes.local.ApiKey</kbd>
 <em>VVKGYCC3G4K5G2QM3GLIVTECVSBWWJZD</em>
 </pre></div>

 If your cluster was created purely through Kubernetes, the admin API key can be found in the `dotmesh-api-key.txt` key in the `dotmesh` secret, in the `dotmesh` namespace:

 <div class="highlight"><pre class="chromaManual">
 $ <kbd>kubectl examine secret dotmesh -n dotmesh -o yaml</kbd>